eeee3e/rest-ify/README.md

 $ npm start
 ```

-My project team and I created this web application during our Web Development course at the University of Toronto Mississauga.
+Note: My project team and I created this web application during our Web Development course at the University of Toronto Mississauga.